PFC-Validator/inj-rebate/README.md

-pick your own validator/API server, as some limit the responses pass in your API endpoint, and your validator address.
+pick your own validator/API server, as some limit the responses pass in your API endpoint, and your validator address. as setup, it will only download the first 8000 delegators, if you have more.. adjust it.

 ## validator-rebate